hacktoolkit/hacktoolkit/README.md

 * Java or Android package names, for example, should start with `com.hacktoolkit`
 * `htk` is the preferred abbreviation

+## Submodules

+This project makes extensive use of Git Submodules.

+For information on how to use Git Submodules, read <http://git-scm.com/book/en/Git-Tools-Submodules>.

 ## Contributing